-- Establish and implement a Road Salt Management plan, addressing the storage, handling, mixing, calibration of spreaders, and the application of road deicing materials.
-The County will continue to researching environmentally safer, but equally effective, products and procedures to reduce the usage of salt - Expand efforts to increase the awareness, policies, and utilization of green procurement to ensure that all departments are using the most effective, cost effective, safest (both for personnel and the environment) products that are readily available. - Continue proper maintenance practices to reduce pollutants to the maximum extent practicable, leading to cleaner waterbodies that fully support their designated uses for us all to enjoy.
+- Continue to explore road de-icing alternatives to salt, addressing the storage, handling, mixing, calibration of spreaders, and the application of road deicing materials.
+The County will continue to research environmentally safer, but equally effective, products and procedures to reduce the usage of salt. - Expand efforts to increase the awareness, policies, and utilization of green procurement to ensure that all departments are using the most effective, cost effective, safest (both for personnel and the environment) products that are readily available. - Continue proper maintenance practices to reduce pollutants to the maximum extent practicable, leading to cleaner waterbodies that fully support their designated uses for us all to enjoy. - Inspect all highway Sub-Stations during the 2023 reporting year. including developing topographical layouts, site assessments, and spill response and prevention plans. - Continue to look for funding opportunities to assess, design, and replace road stream crossings to enhance geomorphic compatibility and reduce erosion. - As part of the County's Green New Deal, the County will continue to assess road stream crossings.